act-rules/act-rules.github.io/pages/glossary/browsing-context-related-documents.md

 A *set of browsing context related documents* is the set of all [documents](https://dom.spec.whatwg.org/#concept-document) that are browsing context related with a [document](https://dom.spec.whatwg.org/#concept-document) whose [browsing context](https://html.spec.whatwg.org/#browsing-context) is a [top-level browsing context](https://html.spec.whatwg.org/#top-level-browsing-context).

 **Note**: By construction, a set of browsing context related is always maximal for inclusion.

+**Note**: Nesting of browsing context mostly happens with `iframe`.
+Thus a set of browsing context related documents will most of the time be a "top-level" documents and all its `iframe` (recursively).